All Episodes

 We're falling behind very quickly.

-And more specifically, China, they're building up their military, and they have for some time now.
+And more specifically, China, they're building up their military and they have for some time now.

 We believe in free and fair trade.

-You know, what am I what part of this am I missing here?
+What part of this am I missing here?

 It's not that complicated.

-Freedom of people, you know, to live their lives as they choose.
+We believe in, and most conservatives believe in freedom, freedom of people, you know, to live their lives as they choose.

 I don't know many conservatives that really give a flying rip what people are doing in their private life.